LIGHTHOUSE

 - syncing source repositories

-- rewriting local Markdown references
+- rewriting local document references

 - generating explicit Jekyll front matter